JetSetIlly/Gopher2600/README.md

 preferences window or through the [terminal](#debugger-terminal) with the `PLUSROM` command.

 `PlusROM` cartridges are [rewindable](#rewinding) but cannot be rewound backwards past a network event 'boundary'.
-This to prevent resending of already sent network data.
+This to prevent the resending of already sent network data.

 ## ARM7TDMI Emulation